tracespace/gerber-to-svg/packages/pcb-stackup-core/README.md

 #### create element and include namespace

-Both `gerber-to-svg` and `pcb-stackup-core` take a `createElement` function as an option.
-It defaults to [`xml-element-string`](https://github.com/tracespace/xml-element-string), which outputs a string.
+Both gerber-to-svg and pcb-stackup-core take a `createElement` function as an option.
+It defaults to [xml-element-string](https://github.com/tracespace/xml-element-string), which outputs a string.
 However, any function that takes a tag name, attributes object, and children array may be used.
-For example, you could pass in `React.createElement` and create virtual DOM nodes instead.
+For example, you could pass in [React.createElement](https://facebook.github.io/react/docs/top-level-api.html#react.createelement) and create virtual DOM nodes instead.

-If you choose to use this option, the function you pass into `pcb-stackup-core` must be the same one you passed into `gerber-to-svg`.
+If you choose to use this option, the function you pass into pcb-stackup-core __must__ be the same one you passed into gerber-to-svg.

 The `includeNamespace` option specifies whether or not to include the `xmlns` attribute in the top level SVG node.
-Some VDOM implementations get angry when you pass the `xmlns` attribute, so you may need to set it to false.
+Some VDOM implementations get angry when you pass the `xmlns` attribute, so you may need to set it to `false`.

 ### layer types